Sony hits the UHD sweet spot with the UBP-X800 - a brilliant, beautiful 4K UHD player at a sensible price.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-Sony may have given UHD Blu-ray short shrift with the PS4 Pro, but it now offers two dedicated 4K Blu-ray players: the custom-install centric UBP-X1000ES and this mainstream torch bearer, the UBP-X800.
+Sony may have given UHD Blu-ray short-end of the stick with the PS4 Pro, but it now offers numerous dedicated 4K Blu-ray players: the custom-install-only UBP-X1000ES, the brand-new X700 and this mainstream torch bearer, the UBP-X800.

 The UBP-X800 isn’t just a UHD disc spinner, it’s a heavily specified media machine.
 In addition to playing Blu-ray, DVD and CD, it’s also compatible with Super Audio CDs and DVD-A discs, and plays nice with a barrel of High-Res Audio codecs.

 It's not perfect - we would have liked to see Dolby Vision and an even lower price that's more in line with the X700 - but it’s arguably the best specified Blu-ray player in its class even now, one year after its release.

 Design and build quality